nikfrank/lijsp/README.md

 --------

+function(pms, cx, pcx){
+// function, which can return whatever the fuck it wants }

 function(cdr, cx, pcx){
-// function, which can return whatever the fuck it wants }

-function(params){
-// macros operate without a context
+// macros operate with a context
-// then the returned list is run
+// if the first param is pcdr this will run after expansion
-// unless you're running this in a macroexpand or macroexpandall }
+// if the call name is postfixed with () (or ends with it by def)
+// the macro will run after expansion
+}